Bandra Terminus

-Mumbai Bandra Terminus (station code: BDTS) also known as Vandre Terminus (in Marathi)is a railway terminus in Bandra from where trains bound for Northern India and Western India are scheduled regularly.
-It was built in the 1990s to decongest the main Mumbai Central station.
+Bandra Terminus (station code: BDTS) also known as Vandre Terminus (in Marathi) is a railway terminus in Bandra, Maharashtra from where trains bound for northern India and western India are scheduled regularly.
+It was built in the 1990s to address congestion at the main Mumbai Central station.
 It is one of the five railway terminus within Greater Mumbai.
 The other four terminals are – Chhatrapati Shivaji Terminus, Mumbai Central, Lokmanya Tilak Terminus and Dadar.
 It is close to Bandra Kurla Complex, a commercially important part of Mumbai as well as Mumbai Airport.

-Trains
+Diesel Loco Shed, Bandra

+Major trains

-The following trains start from Bandra Terminus railway station:
+The train which originates from Bandra Terminus are :